antronerds/r2-tutorials/original/R2Tutorials.md

 The combined track agegroup ( &gt;=1 year) and no mycn application results in intermediate survival probability.
-Note that there are 3 groups instead of “expected” 4 since there are no patients &lt; 1 year and a mycn amplification, in this cohort.
+Note that there are 3 groups instead of ï¿½expectedï¿½ 4 since there are no patients &lt; 1 year and a mycn amplification, in this cohort.